 EOF

-Then configure certificates for istiod:
+Then configure a certificate for istiod:

 kubectl create namespace istio-system